 The SURE-EH program provides up to two years of hourly employment to UW students from traditionally underrepresented backgrounds to conduct research in areas relevant to the environmental health sciences and the mission of the National Institute of Environmental Health Sciences.

 Students can work up to 40 hours per week over the summer, and up to 15 hours per week during the academic year.

 Current Application Period

 We are now accepting applications for the following projects.
-Please read and review as you will be asked to note your 1st and 2nd choices in the application (you also have the option of choosing only one).
+Please read and review as you will be asked to rank up to three choices in the application (you also have the option of choosing only one).
 You should also note the specific desired qualifications for each position.

-Desired qualifications: Undergraduate at junior level with completed course work in molecular biology/biochemistry/chemistry.
-Interest in toxicology and public health research.
+Desired qualifications: Undergraduate at junior level with completed course work in technical writing/communication and foundational biostats/statistics.
+Interest in environmental public health research is a must!

-Desired qualifications: Undergraduate at junior level with completed course work in chemistry.
+Desired qualifications: Undergraduate at junior or senior level with completed course work in microbiology.
 Interest in public health research.

 The SURE-EH application consists of an application survey, several short (300 word) essays, and up to 3 faculty references (email addresses).
-If you are ready to begin your application click HERE.
+The Application portal will open on April 25, 2022 at 6:00am.
+You can access it then and begin your application by clicking HERE.